 Restricted Cash.
 In November 2016, the FASB issued ASU No 2016-18 ("ASU 2016-18"), Restricted Cash.
 ASU 2016-18 requires an entity to reconcile and explain the period over period change in total cash, cash equivalent and restricted cash within its consolidated statement of cash flows.
+ASU 2016-18 is effective for annual periods ending after December 15, 2017.
+We adopted this ASU in 2018.
+The adoption of this ASU did not have a material impact on our financial statements or disclosures.

-During the third quarter of 2017, a 170-bed skilled nursing center in our portfolio was evacuated due to damages caused by Hurricane Harvey.
-This property is located in Texas and operated under a triple net master lease agreement.
+During the third quarter of 2017, a 170-bed skilled nursing center in our portfolio (the "Property"), located in Texas, was evacuated due to damages caused by Hurricane Harvey.
+The Property was under a triple net master lease agreement.
 We periodically evaluate properties for impairment when events or changes in circumstances indicate that the asset may be impaired or the carrying amount of the asset may not be recoverable through future undiscounted cash flows.
-Based upon a quarterly assessment of this property using the recoverability test, we concluded the property has not been impaired.
+Based upon a quarterly assessment of the Property using the recoverability test, we concluded the Property was not impaired.